AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 ## Introduction
-This is the report for my graduation project at Futuregames in Stockholm, undertaken from April 18 to May 24.
-This graduation project provided an opportunity to explore and practice with the capabilities of Unreal Engine while integrating it with Hazelight's AngelScript.
+This is the report covers my graduation project at Futuregames in Stockholm, undertaken from March 18 to May 24.
+This project offered an opportunity to explore and practice with the capabilities of Unreal Engine while integrating it with Hazelight's AngelScript.
 Through this report, I will detail the process, challenges, and learning outcomes of my graduation project.

 The project was made as a team effort with five programming students:\